AlextheYounga/us-federal-code/usc/title-50-war-and-national-defense/chapter-44-national-security/frontmatter.md

 3235.
 Semiannual reports on investigations of unauthorized disclosures of classified information.

+3235a.
+Notice and damage assessment with respect to significant unauthorized disclosure or compromise of classified national intelligence.

 3236.
 Inspector General external review panel.

 3237.
 Annual reports on influence operations and campaigns in the United States by the Chinese Communist Party.